mre/endler.dev/content/2026/taste/index.md

 +++
 title="On Taste"
 date=2026-05-01
+updated=2026-05-04
 draft=false
 [taxonomies]
 tags=["culture"]
 +++

-I’ve been refining this blog’s design for two decades.
+I’ve been refining this blog’s design for two decades now.
 With each new version, I get a little better at knowing what I want.

 Turns out, my designs tend to get *simpler* with time.